 Since annual reports generally follow a standard order, it can be straightforward to review them once you are used to knowing what to look for.
 In particular, there are some key things to think about when trying to understand the company’s financial performance.

-Annual reports typically start with commentary from the Chief Executive and the Chair.
+Annual reports typically start with a commentary from the Chief Executive and the Chair.
 Here’s what to think about as you read these sections.

 The aim is for the company to provide a complete picture.
 Although directors and management can face action for making misleading statements, their reports may not fully discuss any negatives affecting performance.
 For example, is that ‘one-off’ event or transaction really a one-off?
 Is reference to ’solid’ performance really covering poor performance?